ianthehenry/basilica/README.md

 Basilica is still *remarkably unfinished*.

-Small bits and pieces might happen to work here and there, but such behavior should be considered unusual.
+Small bits and pieces might happen to work here and there, but such behavior should be considered exceptional.

 # API